 Descriptions Principal capital Improvement measures, etc. Manufacturing & commercial capital Supply chain foundations supporting the stable supply of products A system that sells around 500 million cases per year and consistently supplies a diverse range of products across approximately 40 brands.
 A proper management system has constructed a foundation that adapts effectively to change.
-Plants 17 Sales/distribution centers About 300 Including two Mega DC2 (Saitama and Akashi) Vehicles owned About 12,300 Vending machines About 700,000 Introduction of state-of-the-art manufacturing and logistics facilities DX to accelerate automation Improve end-to-end processes Invest strategically in marketing in consideration of profitabilities Strategically install vending machines in superior location Intellectual capital The Coca-Cola brand, accumulated experience and knowledge The Coca-Cola brand has been beloved around the world for over 135 years.
+Plants Introduction of state-of-the-art manufacturing and logistics facilities DX to accelerate automation Improve end-to-end processes Invest strategically in marketing in consideration of profitable Strategically install vending machines in superior location Intellectual capital The Coca-Cola brand, accumulated experience and knowledge The Coca-Cola brand has been beloved around the world for over 135 years.
 It is worth 58 billion US dollars (about 8.2 trillion yen).
-1 Operations comply with the global standards of the integrated ERP system.
+Operations comply with the global standards of the integrated ERP system.
 It comprehensively handles back office operations, customer services, and other functions.
-Collaboration with the Coca-Cola Company and the Coca-Cola Japan Company Bottling partners worldwideAbout 225 Brands in JapanAbout 40 Collaborate globally centered on the Coca-Cola brand Improve customer-oriented marketing capabilities Increase ability to develop products suited to customers' diverse preferences Human capital Diverse human resources Our personnel, culture, and organization impact the growth of business.
+Collaboration with the Coca-Cola Company and the Coca-Cola Japan Company Bottling partners worldwideAbout 225 Brands in JapanAbout 40 Collaborate globally centered on the Coca-Cola brand Improve customer-oriented marketing capabilities Increase ability to develop products suited to customers diverse preferences Human capital Diverse human resources Our personnel, culture, and organization impact the growth of business.
 Diversity, equity, and inclusion are promoted as the foundation that supports the human resources strategy People Strategy.
 Number of employees Securing a working-level workforce for the continuity of the business Efforts to recruit, develop and retain human resources Entrenchment of a culture that focuses on performance Improvement of transformation capabilities Proactive career building by individual personnel Social capital Structure that facilitates collaboration with stakeholders We develop our collaboration and engagement with stakeholders, including local communities and customers through business that addresses social issues.
 Sales areaTokyo, Osaka, Kyoto and 35 prefectures Consumers in sales area Form strategic partnerships with key customers Expand collaboration with environmental organizations and industrial associations Natural capital Sustainable system for conserving raw materials Sustainable securing of biological resources, raw materials, and supplies through conservation of natural capital As a company that uses water in its business, we focus our activities particularly on the conservation of water resources.
-Water usage13,365,000m3 Water replenishment3 rate411% Sustainable conservation of water resources Preserve forests, grasslands and other water source area and ecosystems Enable the entire Coca-Cola System to collaboratively reduce environmental impact on a global scale Financial capital Sound financial base A sound and stable financial foundation and a decisive financial structure to realize strategic investment measures Total assets About 845 billion yen Total equity About 470 billion yen Rating A+ (R&I) / AA- (JCR) Increase capital efficiency to increase ROIC Maximize the improvement effect of profitability and investment efficiency
+Water usage13,365,000m3 Water replenishment3 rate411% Sustainable conservation of water resources Preserve forests, grasslands and other water source are and ecosystems Enable the entire Coca-Cola System to collaboratively reduce environmental impact on a global scale Financial capital Sound financial base A sound and stable financial foundation and a decisive financial structure to realize strategic investment measures Total assets About 845 billion yen Total equity About 470 billion yen Rating Increase capital efficiency to increase ROIC Maximize the improvement effect of profitability and investment efficiency